existical/axios-digest-auth/README.md

 import { AxiosDigestAuthOpts } from "@acidemic/axios-digest-auth";
 ```

-* ==axios (axios.Axios | undefined)==: Optionally provide an axios object with which requests are made.
+* **axios (axios.Axios | undefined)**: Optionally provide an axios object with which requests are made.
 If this is not provided, axios-digest-auth will create one for you by simply using the axios library default export, with no configuration.

-* ==password (string)==: the HTTP digest authentication password to use.
+* **password (string)**: the HTTP digest authentication password to use.

-* ==username (string)==: the HTTP digest authentication username to use.
+* **username (string)**: the HTTP digest authentication username to use.

 Check out [the documentation site](https://axios-digest-auth.mhoc.co) for more information